joshflchan/joshflchan.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hey!
+Hey!
 I'm Josh.
-A second-year Combined Business and Computer Science Major at the
-University of British Columbia, currently enrolled in the [BUCS programme](https://mybcom.sauder.ubc.ca/courses-money-enrolment/program-requirements/combined-major-in%C2%A0business-and-computer-science). </p>
+A second-year Combined Business and Computer Science Major at the University of British Columbia, currently enrolled in the [BUCS programme](https://mybcom.sauder.ubc.ca/courses-money-enrolment/program-requirements/combined-major-in%C2%A0business-and-computer-science).

-This summer I joined the Commerce Undergraduate Society (CUS) at UBC as an IT Associate.
+This summer I joined the Commerce Undergraduate Society (CUS) at UBC as an [IT Associate](http://it.cus.ca/).
 My role currently involves handling IT ticket support requests and creating back-end development projects to increase the efficiency and accessibility of varying features for users within the CUS.